Proctalgia Fugax and Anal Pain

 - It is important to elicit a precise history of defecation.

 - They may be associated with irritable bowel syndrome (IBS).

-- The two affected muscles are anatomically contiguous so the two conditions may co-exist, or be different manifestations of the same underlying dysfunction.
+- The levator ani and anal sphincter muscles are anatomically contiguous in PF and LA so may co-exist, or be different manifestations of the same underlying dysfunction.

-- The diagnosis of these conditions can usually be made on the basis of the symptoms.
-However, more serious diagnoses can present similarly.
-Thus, it is essential to conduct a thorough clinical assessment to exclude other pathology before offering reassurance.
+- The diagnosis of these conditions can usually be made on the basis of the symptoms and digital rectal examination.
+More serious diagnoses can present similarly, so it is essential to conduct a thorough clinical assessment to exclude other pathology before offering reassurance.

 - A history of anxiety or depression is often associated and this should be evaluated.